 E. Automated follow-ups

 Automate emails to follow up with users after specific actions like webinar registrations, purchases, or content downloads.
-Leverage the occasion to promote relevant products or services or display useful content on your blog.
+Leverage the occasion to promote relevant products or services or display helpful content on your blog.

 3. Keep your List Segmented and Healthy

-Email services ask you to pay for the number of subscribers and/or monthly email sends.
-Maintaining a segmented and clean email list will help you reduce email marketing costs.
+Email services charge for the number of subscribers and/or monthly email sends.
+Maintaining a segmented and clean email list will help you create targeted campaigns and, by extension, reduce email marketing costs.

-Group your contacts based on their characteristics, behaviors, and preferences to create targeted campaigns.
+Group your contacts based on their characteristics, behaviors, and preferences.
 That way, you can deliver personalized offers and content that resonate with each group, boosting conversions and customer satisfaction while optimizing resource allocation.

 What should you do to clean up your list?

 Proper list cleaning lets you focus your efforts on engaged subscribers, ensuring you’re not charged for contacts who don’t bring a return on investment.
-This tactic helps you lower unsubscribes and bounces, further improving your sender reputation with email clients:
+In addition to supporting your budget-friendly email marketing campaign, this helps you lower unsubscribe and bounce rates, improving your sender reputation with email clients:

 4. Focus on Creating Quality Email Content

-• Write engaging, short, and personalized email subject lines that make subscribers feel someone wrote them just for them.
+- Write engaging, short, personalized email subject lines that make subscribers feel someone wrote them just for them.

-• Use clear CTAs to specify what you want subscribers to do once they read your email.
-Also, place them prominently so there’s no chance of missing them.
+- Use clear CTAs to specify what you want subscribers to do once they read your email.
+Place them prominently so they are impossible to miss.

 Also, a creative human writer grasps your customers’ needs better.
 This is key to producing optimized copy that motivates readers to click through your email and on your CTA.